-Refer to the following illustration to install a hot-plug PCI adapter.
+Refer to the following illustration to install a PCI adapter.

-To install a hot-plug PCI adapter:
+To install an adapter:

-Attention:

-- Do not remove a hot-plug adapter before performing the operating-systemdefined procedure for disabling the hot-plug PCI slot that contains the adapter.
-Failure to do so might cause your system to lock up.
-Refer to your operating system documentation. - When you handle Electrostatic Discharge-Sensitive devices (ESD), take precautions to avoid damage from static electricity.
+Attention: When you handle Electrostatic Discharge-Sensitive devices (ESD), take precautions to avoid damage from static electricity.
 For details on handling these devices, refer to the following Web site and use a search term of ESD: